briantan050/TELUS_IoT_Getting_Started/README.md

 * **Part 2** will walk you through using the IoT data in a logic app with the Copernicus open access hub API.
 * **Part 3** will walk you through displaying the IoT data in a Power BI dashboard.

+### IoT to Cloud
+Internet of things devices provide low-cost solutions for remote data collection.
+The Telus IoT Starter Kit provides hardware for remote data collection for use with a cellular IoT SIM card.
+This tutorial will walk you through the setup and configuration of the kit so that you can start collecting IoT data and send it to the cloud for further action.

+The list of steps is as follows:
+* Configuring your IoT hardware
+* Configuring your software
+* Compiling the code
+* Monitoring data

-### Requirements for Part 1
+### Requirements
 1. [Telus IOT Starter Kit](https://www.avnet.com/shop/us/products/avnet-engineering-services/aes-bg96-iot-sk2-g-3074457345636408150?INTCMP=tbs_low-power-wide-area_button_buy-your-kit)
 2. [Microsoft Azure Account](https://azure.microsoft.com/en-ca/)
 3. Basic knowledge of Command-Line Interface is an asset
 4. Basic knowledge of SQL is an asset

-**Important note**: If you intend to complete **Part 3** of the walkthrough, it is imperative that you use the same email for both the Microsoft Power BI Account and the Microsoft Azure account for this project.
+**IMPORTANT NOTE**: If you intend to complete **Part 3** of the walkthrough, it is imperative that you use the same email for both the Microsoft Power BI Account and the Microsoft Azure account for this project.
 Linking the data from the Azure IoT Hub to the Power BI dashboard will only work if the same email is used for both accounts.
 Please test to make sure that you are able to make both accounts with the same email before starting.
 Register with [this link](https://powerbi.microsoft.com/en-ca/) (may require a work-email to register).

 ### The Kit
 The Kit Consists of 3 Parts: